bschulz81/robustregression/README.md

 > #include <valarray>

 ### Simple Linear Regression
-The usage of the library in C++ is essentially similar as in python. the testapplication.cpp demonstrates the same function calls.
+The usage of the library in C++ is essentially similar as in Python. the testapplication.cpp demonstrates the same function calls.
 The the X and Y data are stored in C++ valarrays.
 The control, result and initdata are not classes, but structs.

 For example, if we define some X,Y data: